franzageek/libprimes/README.md

 ```batch
 > configure.bat
 ```
+> [!WARNING]
-> **NOTE:** I haven't tested configure.bat yet, but it _should_ work, cause it is pretty much the same code as configure.sh.
+> I haven't been able to test configure.bat yet, but it _should_ work, cause it is pretty much the same code as configure.sh.

 You can customize various properties of the build, such as the build folder path, the build configuration & whether or not to run tests before installing.